Define rollup fields that aggregate values

 The benefits and capabilities of rollup fields include the following:

-Rollup fields are solution components.
-You can easily transport the rollup fields as components between organizations and distribute them in solutions.
+- Rollup fields are solution components.
+You can easily transport the rollup fields as components between environments and distribute them in solutions.

 Some examples of rollup fields include: